 Concert to be held February 8

 Philippi, W.Va. – The Alderson Broaddus University School of Music will present its biennial Concerto Competition Concert on Sunday, Feb.
-8, 2015 at 7 p.m. in Wilcox Chapel on the ABU campus.
+8, 2015 at 7 p.m. in Wilcox Chapel on the AB campus.
 Admission is free, and the public is invited to attend.

 Five student winners selected in this year’s competition will have the honor of performing concerto movements or arias with a professional orchestra consisting of members of the West Virginia Symphony Orchestra.